Old Sydney Town: Operation

-The park began admission on 27 November 1974, before being officially opened on 26 January 1975, by Prime Minister Gough Whitlam.
+The park began admitting visitors on 27 November 1974, before being officially opened on 26 January 1975, by Prime Minister Gough Whitlam.
 Whitlam and his wife were given a tour of the site and its re-enactments aboard a century-old barouche previously owned by the Maharaja of Mysore.
 Whitlam committed that the Government would invest $3.5 million into the site over the next three years.
 11,000 visitors attended the event.

 Daily historical re-enactments included convicts being flogged and thrown in the stocks, pistol duels and a convict rebellion.
 Before floggings, the soldier's whips were dipped in red dye to give the impression of drawing blood upon impact.
-Other recreation efforts included soldiers circulating through the town following London Bobby principles and several staff assumed the roles of colonial figures like Samuel Marsden,Lt.
+Other recreation efforts included soldiers circulating through the town, following London Bobby principles, and several staff assumed the roles of colonial figures such as Samuel Marsden,Lt.
 William Dawes and Elizabeth Rafferty.

 Visitors were invited to partake in feeding farm animals, bullock rides, and interactive classrooms.
-Visitors could also purchase handmade goods from the tinsmith, leathermaker, potter and the candlestick maker.
+They could also purchase handmade goods from a tinsmith, leathermaker, potter and candlestick maker.

 In November 1975, the Federal Government approved a $200,000 loan to the site to allow its operations to continue until after the December Federal Election.
-This increased the Government's loans to the park to $1.9 million.
+That increased the Government's loans to the park to $1.9 million.
 The Whitlam Government expressed concern for the project's management and stated it was "grossly undercapitalised".
-Negotiations had faltered over Whitlam's previous commitment to invest $3.5m into the site over 3 years.
+Negotiations had faltered over Whitlam's previous commitment to invest $3.5m into the site over three years.

-A review of the Government's financial stake in the site by the newly elected Fraser government in March 1976, opted to ask the NSW Wran state government to take over the Government's investment in the project.
-None of the currently investing parties were willing to give the park more funds and admissions were unable to generate enough income to cover the site's debts.
-The NSW Government took over the federal government's ownership share and was gifted Frank R Fox's Developments 49% shareholding in the site.
+A review of the Government's financial stake in the site by the newly elected Fraser government in March 1976, opted to ask the NSW Wran state government to take over the government's investment in the project.
+None of the investing parties were willing to give the park more funds and admissions were unable to generate enough income to cover the site's debts.
+The NSW Government took over the federal government's ownership share and was gifted Frank R Fox's Developments' 49% shareholding in the site.